-

 Your Label

-Zip Kellogg makes his debut at the Kenduskeag Stream Canoe Race.
-He becomes a longstanding fan favorite and in 2016 Kellogg is acknowledged as one of the Legends Of Paddling, a special award presented by Bangor Parks and Recreation. -
+Zip Kellogg made his debut at the Kenduskeag Stream Canoe Race.
+Zip would go on to become a longstanding fan favorite and in 2016 Kellogg was acknowledged as one of the Legends Of Paddling, a special award presented by Bangor Parks and Recreation. -

 April 15 1972